pcsong33/ChatWireProtocol/notebook.md

     * I was able to reproduce this actually by sending a message from A to B and then exiting B abruptly, but I think I have fixed this error by catching ConnectionResetErrors, and also by adding a nested try-except block when a user A fails to send a message to user B who is presumably logged in and might've disconnected suddenly.
 * I also added a success message when undelivered messages have been sent, in case the user exits suddenly and the messages are cleared before everything has actually been printed.
 * Refactored all of the code so that the client and server files are classes now.
+* Wrote comprehensive end-to-end tests that test the functionality of the client-side request validations and the request-handling on the server-side.

 ## 2/19/2023
 I want to rewrite this so that the wire protocol is a lot cleaner and less prone to errors.
 Outline of what I'm thinking: